If clearing of native vegetation is proposed and the clearing is not eligible for an exemption, then a clearing permit is required.

 |Special prospecting authority||Not available||Applicable|

-Access the Department of Environment Regulation Clearing Permit System and map viewer.
+Access the Department of Water and Environmental Regulation Clearing Permit System and map viewer.

 Download Spatial Data for Environmentally Sensitive and Schedule 1 Areas from the Shared Land Information Platform.